Skip to main content

 Command line interface

-We recommend you to install the oc command line interface to perform additional operations on your applications, such as loading large amount of data using oc cp, or deploying an application from a local Dockerfile.
-Instructions on installing the client can be found ➡ here
+We recommend installing the oc command line interface to perform additional operations on your applications, such as loading large amounts of data using oc cp or deploying an application from a local Dockerfile.
+Instructions on installing the client can be found here.

 Access your project